 Tom gained his physiotherapy degree while in the South African military in 2000.
 His service enabled him to gain experience in a variety of fields, including musculoskeletal, hydrotherapy, respiratory and neurological physiotherapy.
 Tom then worked in the United Kingdom in the public and private sector for 4½ years before emigrating to beautiful New Zealand.

 Tom’s areas of interest are manual therapy, exercise-based rehabilitation and sports injuries, particularly the diagnosis and management of shoulder injuries.
 Tom undertakes Occupational Workplace Assessments and Stay-At-Work programmes for both ACC and Private Insurers.
-He also has a specialist interest in Concussion injury management and treatment of Vestibular Dysfunction.
+He also has an interest in Concussion injury management and treatment of Vestibular Dysfunction.
 Tom’s corporate clients include NZ Police and Oji Fibre Solutions.

 BPhty, MHSc Hons, PG Dip Musculoskeletal Physiotherapy, Western Accupuncture, MPNZ